 Exercise 1

 A pipe with a cross section of 0.02 m² transports water at a speed of 2 m/s.
-If the diameter of the tube is reduced to half its original value, what is the velocity of the water in the narrow tube?
+If the diameter of the pipe is reduced to half its original value, what is the velocity of the water in the narrow pipe?

 Solution:

-The continuity equation states that the volumetric flow rate of the fluid flowing through the tube is constant throughout the flow.
+The continuity equation states that the volumetric flow rate of the fluid flowing through the pipe is constant throughout the flow.
 Therefore, we can write:

 A₁·v₁ = A₂·v₂

-Where A1 is the original cross section of the tube, v1 is the original velocity of the water, A2 is the cross section of the narrow tube, and v2 is the velocity of the water in the narrow tube.
+where A1 is the original cross section of the pipe, v1 is the original velocity of water, A₂ is the cross section of the narrow pipe, and v₂ is the velocity of water in the narrow pipe.

 Substituting the known values into the continuity equation, we get: